 For example, state law requires that we report to the Arkansas Department of Health cases of certain diseases that a sick person could give to someone else.
 If we learn you have such a disease, we will share your name and contact information with the health department.

-State law requires we tell the authorities if we learn about possible child or adult abuse or that you might hurt yourself or someone else
+INCLUDE IF PART OF STATE LAW: State law requires we tell the authorities if we learn about possible child or adult abuse or that you might hurt yourself or someone else

-Where and how long will my/my baby's information be kept?
+Where and how long will my baby's information be kept?

-- We will code your/your baby's information and keep the key to the code in a locked file or other secure location at <insert local institution>. - Your/your baby's study information will also be stored, without your/your baby's name, at the IDeA States Pediatric Clinical Trial Network at University of Arkansas for Medical Sciences in Arkansas and at RTI International in North Carolina." - Your and your baby's information will be stored indefinitely. - Only (insert local context, name/roles of persons) will be able to link your/your baby's information to you/your baby. - Your/your baby's medical record will indicate that you/your baby are participants in the study.
-[Statement may be change if local context requires] - We will put a copy of this consent form in your/your baby's medical record.
+- We will code your baby's information and keep the key to the code in a locked file or other secure location at <insert local institution>. - Your baby's study information will also be stored, without your baby's name, at the IDeA States Pediatric Clinical Trial Network at University of Arkansas for Medical Sciences in Arkansas and at RTI International in North Carolina." - Your baby's information will be stored indefinitely. - Only (insert local context, name/roles of persons) will be able to link your baby's information to you/your baby.